ahx/openapi_first/README.md

 | :----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `namespace:` | Optional.
 A class or module where to find the handler method.                                                                                                                                     |
 | `resolver:`  | Optional.
 An object that responds to `#call(operation)` and returns a [handler](#handlers).
 By default this is an instance of [DefaultOperationResolver](#OpenapiFirst::DefaultOperationResolver) |
+| `params_key:` | Optional.
+What value from the rack env will be passed to handlers as the first argument.
+This is OpenapiFirst::INBOX by default.

 ### OpenapiFirst::DefaultOperationResolver